JupiterOne-Archives/docs-old/guides/soc2-with-jupiterone.md

 You can invite internal team members or external users, e.g., auditors, into your JupiterOne instance/environment:

--Access is managed by RBAC groups\
+- Access is managed by RBAC groups
--Users are invited via email address\
+- Users are invited via email address
--Granular access permissions are available
+- Granular access permissions are available

 Existing support documentation: